 I've bolded the items that really sell the client on my solution.
 Mainly, I address all of their actual needs, I tell them it will save them money and that it is easy for everyone involved.
 I also make sure to let them know that I will be there to walk them through it all.

-Coming up with the right solution
+How to come up with the right solution

 So first, I noticed that they told me what they wanted but didn't tell me what the purpose of the project was.
 That was the first red flag.
 So I clarified by asking what their goals are.
 The real need was that they wanted to test their users NOT that they needed a website.
 A website is just one possible solution to the need.